About Thyroid Eye Disease

 This 31-year-old mother of two was very unhappy with the appearance of her eyes due to thyroid eye disease.
 She felt that her right eye, which bulged more, made her look very strange and that she had bags under her eyes, which had gotten worse with the Graves’ disease.
 Dr. Prasad performed a right upper eyelid retraction repair with temporalis fascia graft and bilateral lower eyelid transconjunctival blepharoplasty.
 After the surgery she was very happy with the improvement in the symmetry of her eyes and the natural result.

 This woman was 43-years old and had Graves’ disease for approximately 2 and a half years.
 Once the disease resolved and her thyroid was stable, her eyelids remained too open.
 Dr. Prasad performed bilateral upper eyelid retraction repair to address the bulging from her thyroid eye disease.

 Thyroid Eye Treatment Surgery by Dr. Amiya Prasad

 For years, patients with thyroid eye disease (also called “Graves’ disease”) were obliged to accept their appearance with no hope of correcting their eyelid problems.
 In addition, they were often plagued by problems such as dry eye and poor vision.
 However, today, innovative cosmetic techniques in thyroid eye treatment have revolutionized the eye problems related to this disease.
 As a specialist in thyroid eye disease, Dr. Prasad has successfully restored vision and improved the appearance of many people through thyroid eye surgery.

-Before making a decision, please consider having a personal evaluation with New York eyelid surgery specialist Dr. Amiya Prasad to determine what is the most appropriate procedure(s) for your specific case.
+Before making a decision, please consider having a personal evaluation with New York eyelid surgery specialist and Oculoplastic surgeon Dr. Amiya Prasad to determine what is the most appropriate procedure(s) for your specific case.